shawm11/oz-auth-php/docs/rsvp-workflow-without-delegation.md

     -   _NOTE: This step allows the application to manage its own resources on the Server_

-1. Application: Make a `POST /oz/reissue` request to Server.
+1. Application: Make a `POST /oz/reissue` request to the Server.
 In this request, the Application…

     -   Sends the scope array (optional) and the application [ticket](api-reference.md#ticket) ID (as a Hawk-authenticated requested using the application ticket)